Chenilles-Network/chenilles-network.github.io/roadmap.md

 The major milestones for robustness enhancements will be as follows:

+  - Minimal persistence to local database, for simple data only

   - Local Encrypted Persistence

   - Remote Encrypted Persistence via IPFS